Vaucheria is a freshwater green alga of the class Xanthophyceae. It is found nearly worldwide, especially in lakes, canals, and wetlands.

-The zoospore is an ovoid, multinucleate, multiflagellate, yellow-green structure.
-It has a small central vacuole and many chromatophores situated between the vacuole and peripheral nuclei.
-Two flagella arise opposite each nucleus.
+The zoospore is an ovoid, multinuleate, multiflagellate, yellow-green structure.
+It has a small central vacuole, and many chromatophores are situated between the vacuole and peripheral nuclei.
+Two flagella (heterokontic and whiplash type) arise opposite each nucleus.

 The aplanospores are generally formed by terrestrial species (V. geminata) and freshwater species.
 A few marine species (V. piloboloides) also form aplanospores during unfavorable conditions.

 The aplanospores are non-motile asexual spores formed singly in special structures called aplanosporangia.
 The aplanosporangium is club-shaped and is formed at the apical end of the young branch.